Revised 16 December 2024

 1. Selection of map area.

-As soon as the area proposed to be used for the courses is known, advise Bob Allison who will prepare an appropriately sized and formatted event map in the preferred version of OCAD.
-The event map will contain the name of the event, appropriate logos and other peripheral information, which can be rearranged if necessary.
-This map file can be forwarded directly by Bob Allison or accessed through Google Drive.
+As soon as the area proposed to be used for the courses is known, advise the OACT Office to be provided with access to the latest map file of the area.
+This map file can be accessed through Google Drive.
 It can be opened for viewing and printing using full OCAD, OCAD CS, OCAD Viewer (free download) or Purple Pen (free download, recommended for anyone without OCAD).

 2. Planning the courses.